 These hand luggage essentials: Your trip is bound to involve flying at some point, so make sure you’re up to date with this list of hand luggage must-haves.

 Reef-safe sunscreen: Obviously you need to protect yourself from the sun, but in certain areas you need to protect aquatic life from your sunscreen, too.
 Reef-safe sunscreen does just that.

 Best transport options for backpacking in South America

 There are all sorts of ways to get across the continent when you’re backpacking in South America.
 Let’s take a look:

-Tourist group: These are becoming more and more popular as South America becomes a more mainstream destination for all types of travellers.
-Popular group options for those backpacking in South America are Peru Hop (also available in Ecuador and Bolivia!) and G Adventures.
+These are becoming more and more popular as South America becomes a more mainstream destination for all types of travellers.

-TukTuk: You won’t see these a huge amount when backpacking in South America, but they pop up here and there.
-Make sure you negotiate the price before getting in.
+You won’t see these a huge amount when backpacking in South America, but they pop up here and there.
+Make sure you always negotiate the price before getting in.